wifiknight45/RSI_314/README.md

-# RSI_314
+# RSI_314 is currently under development check back for updates

-python code for LSTM model that uses RSI (Relative Strength Index) function financial data integrated from PostgreSQL.
+python logic for LSTM model that uses RSI (Relative Strength Index) function financial data integrated from PostgreSQL.
 This tool is not intended for use as a standalone source of data but rather as tool in concert with data indicators to provide a more holistic view. this tool was developed using multiple forms of AGI to be used to teach python and understand the syntax and how that works with regards to training a LTSM (neural network).
 Any questions or comments are greatly appreciated.
 Feel free to share or mod etc.

 # Multi-Stock RSI Predictor using LSTM